Donations and Acquisitions

 • Ecology and conservation judged by the same criteria as recommended above for floras and faunas.

-• Economic botany and zoology (including medicinal plants) if they are major regional accounts (e.g. Burkhill's Dictionary of the Economic Products of the Malay Peninsula) or important general books (e.g. Uphof's Dictionary of Economic Plants).
+• Economic botany and zoology (including medicinal plants) if they are major regional accounts (e.g. Burkill's Dictionary of the Economic Products of the Malay Peninsula) or important general books (e.g. Uphof's Dictionary of Economic Plants).

-• Travel, voyages and expeditions where they are historically and scientifically important works and where they contain real advances to our knowledge of biogeography, ecology or similar disciplines.
+• Travel, voyages and expeditions where they are historically and scientifically important works and where they contain advances to our knowledge of biogeography, ecology or similar disciplines.

 • Anatomical works that have a bearing on the systematics of organisms.